 Children's safety should be the most important focus of any child-related organisation (paramountcy principle).
-As such, all paid and unpaid staff of Gymea United Football Club have the responsibility of following this policy in the best interest of the children and young people that are associated with our club.
-This includes all committee members, coaches, managers and paid staff over the age of 18.
+As such, all paid and unpaid staff of Gymea United Football Club have the responsibility of following this policy.
+This includes all committee members, coaches, managers, and paid staff over the age of 18.